precision-sustainable-ag/SemiF-AnnotationPipeline/README.md

 ## TODOs

 1. Automate autoSfM results and pipeline triggering
+2. Create cron job for processing batches dynamically (updating a list of processed batches)
+3. Make slight adjustments in data output structure to match blob container structure (cutouts in own container or within batches?)
+4. Use CPU for `localize_plants`
-2. Get unique bbox for cutouts in `segment_vegetation`
+5. Get unique bbox for cutouts in `segment_vegetation`
-3. Filter cutouts to eliminate very small results in `segment_vegetation`
+6. Filter cutouts to eliminate very small results in `segment_vegetation`
-4. Improve documentation throughout
+7. Improve documentation throughout

 <br>